 - Blood tests: Certain substances may be higher in the blood of people with mesothelioma, such as fibulin-3 and soluble mesothelin-related peptides.

 Your physician will decide which tests are needed for you; not every patient needs every test.
 The doctor will use the information from these tests to determine the stage of your mesothelioma.
-The stages of pleural mesothelioma range from I to IV.
+The stages of pleural mesothelioma range from early stages of mesothelioma to stage 4 IV malignant mesothelioma.

 Cancer that is in stage I or II is still localized, and surgery may be possible to remove all visible signs of the tumor.
 Once the cancer is in the later stages, surgery is more difficult or impossible.
 The only possibility for treatment in some cases in the later stages is chemotherapy and radiation, or even just palliative treatments to ease pain and symptoms of mesothelioma.

-The bottom line is that it is important to get an accurate diagnosis of your cancer as soon as possible, whether it is mesothelioma, lung cancer or something else.
+The bottom line is that it is important to get an accurate diagnosis of your cancer as soon as possible, whether it is mesothelioma, lung cancer or asbestosis.
 The sooner an accurate diagnosis is made, the better your treatment options and prognosis.

 Get Mesothelioma Legal Help Immediately